ClearSkyTeam/ClearSky/README.md

  - We may take code from other GPL licenced project , but most of them will be nearly full rewrite for ClearSky

 ##Where the phar is?
- - Before you launch SkyClear please remove pocketmine.yml once for update.
+ - Before you launch ClearSky please remove pocketmine.yml once for update.
  - You can get a tested phar here [ClearSkyTeam/ClearSky-Release](https://github.com/ClearSkyTeam/ClearSky-Release)

 ##Where is the latest build?